Variable star: RS Canum Venaticorum variables

-These are close binary systems with highly active chromospheres, including huge sunspots and flares, believed to be enhanced by the close companion.
+These are detached binary systems with at least one of the components having a highly active chromosphere, including huge sunspots and flares, believed to be enhanced by the close companion.
+The former is usually an evolved star, while the latter is a lower mass star, either main-sequence or a subdwarf.
+Tidal forces between the stars has locked their rotation period to the orbital period, giving them a high rotation rate of a few days.
+They display emission lines from the chromosphere and X-ray output from the corona.
 Variability scales ranges from days, close to the orbital period and sometimes also with eclipses, to years as sunspot activity varies.

 Cataclysmic or explosive variable stars

+These variables display outbursts from thermonuclear bursts at the surface or near the core.
+The category also includes nova-like objects that display outbursts like a nova from a rapid release of energy, or because their spectrum resembles that of a nova at minimum light.

 Supernovae

 Supernovae are the most dramatic type of cataclysmic variable, being some of the most energetic events in the universe.
 A supernova can briefly emit as much energy as an entire galaxy, brightening by more than 20 magnitudes (over one hundred million times brighter).
 The supernova explosion is caused by a white dwarf or a star core reaching a certain mass/density limit, the Chandrasekhar limit, causing the object to collapse in a fraction of a second.
 This collapse "bounces" and causes the star to explode and emit this enormous energy quantity.
 The outer layers of these stars are blown away at speeds of many thousands of kilometers per second.

 The expelled matter may form nebulae called supernova remnants.
 A well-known example of such a nebula is the Crab Nebula, left over from a supernova that was observed in China and elsewhere in 1054.
 The progenitor object may either disintegrate completely in the explosion, or, in the case of a massive star, the core can become a neutron star (generally a pulsar) or a black hole.

 Supernovae can result from the death of an extremely massive star, many times heavier than the Sun.
 At the end of the life of this massive star, a non-fusible iron core is formed from fusion ashes.
-This iron core is pushed towards the Chandrasekhar limit till it surpasses it and therefore collapses.
+The mass of this iron core is pushed towards the Chandrasekhar limit until it is surpassed and therefore collapses.
 One of the most studied supernovae of this type is SN 1987A in the Large Magellanic Cloud.

 A supernova may also result from mass transfer onto a white dwarf from a star companion in a double star system.
 The Chandrasekhar limit is surpassed from the infalling matter.
 The absolute luminosity of this latter type is related to properties of its light curve, so that these supernovae can be used to establish the distance to other galaxies.